10 MISTAKES THAT COULD RUIN YOUR GARDEN

 10) Not Acclimating Your Plants Before Taking Them Outdoors

 Taking indoor plants outdoors?
 Make sure the temps have warmed sufficiently, and then move them out.
 Be sure to acclimate them first!
 Place in the shade for several days, then half sun, then full sun.
 Otherwise, the leaves may scorch!
-The same applies to bringing seedlings/transplants from the indoors to outdoors.
+The same applies to bringing seedlings/transplants from the indoor to outdoor.